aws-samples/awsome-distributed-training/3.test_cases/neuronx-distributed/llama3/slurm/README.md

 84,ip-10-1-115-121,ip-10-1-127-124
 ```

-Choose one of the instance and log in to it with `ssh` ,
+Choose one of the instances and log in to it with `ssh`,

 ```bash
 ssh ip-10-1-16-50